hildeboee/MXML/README.md

 Optional files enable the script to get updated dates from a chronology file and/or placename augmentation.
 See section *Optional files* below for in-depth explanation.

-MXMLM has three parts: the Preprocessor, Core and CMIF Production scripts all work together to create a tailored CMIF file. ~~Alternatively, you can use MXMLM Complete as an all-in-one.~~
+MXMLM has three parts: the Preprocessor, Core and CMIF Production scripts all work together to create a tailored CMIF file.
+### MXMLM Complete
+From version 2 onwards, MXMLM has reintegrated all three parts described below.

-### MXMLM Preprocessor
+#### MXMLM Preprocessor
 The Preprocessor script scrapes, cleans and transforms data from the optional files to prepare them for use in the core script.
 The preprocessor script **must** be run before MXML Core if you include any of the optional files.
 Once run, you do **not** need to run it again until you add, remove or update any of the optional files.
 See section *Optional files* below.

-### MXMLM Core (part of Preprocessor in version 2)
+#### MXMLM Core
 The Core script scrapes data from the register_tei.xml and/or correspondence.xml files.
 Please note that these files MUST be named properly for the script to function.
 The script produces an updated JSON data file that is ready to be converted into CMIF.
 If the script finds the Preprocessor's output (in the same folder), it'll create an additional data set with any modifications from preprocessing integrated.

+New in version 2: these have been effectivised and now run at extremely high superspeeds.

-### MXMLM Production
+#### MXMLM Production
 The Production script takes the output of Preprocessor and Core and creates a CMIF-compliant XML file.

-### MXMLM Complete (TBA)
-~~The Complete script includes all three of the above.~~

 ## Required variables and metadata
 There is a text file by the name config.ini alongside the script.
 Before running the script, you **must** open this file **in NOTEPAD** (or an appropriate IDE) and do the following: